ChristianHiland/ChristianHiland/README.md

 ![Lee Lunbin][desktop_screeshot]

-- 🌱 I’m currently learning: Korean, C, C#
+- 🌱 I’m currently learning: Korean, C, C#, Rust.
 - 👯 I’m looking to collaborate on: Desktop apps, and Program tools.
 - 💬 Ask me about: Anything!
 - 📫 How to reach me: hilandchristian112@gmail.com, or leelunbin on Discord.